Sedgwick County Government hosting holiday food box COVID-19 vaccine incentive clinic

 The clinic will be from 12 to 3 p.m. on Saturday, Dec.
 17, at the Evergreen Recreation Center, 2700 Woodland N. in Wichita.

-The Johnson & Johnson single-dose vaccines and boosters will be administered free of charge to anyone 18 and older.
+The clinic will offer the Pfizer vaccine (for people 5 and older) or one-dose Johnson & Johnson vaccines free of charge.
 No ID is required.
 Those under the age of 18 will require consent.

 The first 50 people that get vaccinated will receive a food box from Aetna Better Health of Kansas and the Kansas Food Bank.